AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Speeding Ticket Impacts Your Insurance in Texas

-You can expect premiums for car insurance in Texas to increase by an average of 13 percent following a speeding ticket, a relatively low increase compared to other states.
+You can expect premiums for car insurance in Texas to increase by around 7 percent following a speeding ticket, a relatively low increase compared to other states.

 Finding Affordable Rates for Drivers With Speeding Tickets